Growing Under the Redwoods: Gardening in Shade and Acidic Soil

 Track at different times of year (summer vs. winter)

-Identify your sunniest spots (4-6 hours = usable)
+Identify your sunniest spots (4-6 hours is usable)

 Note which spots get morning vs. afternoon sun